Hacker News

 [deleted]

-If Nadine means this absolutely, she opens herself up to east counterpoints in the extreme.
+If Nadine means this absolutely, she opens herself up to easy counterpoints in the extreme.

 Ex: